CSC207-UofT/plannr/phase2/design_document.md

-      interface as a framework and multiple creators to create different types of events, which is rather unnecessary since each subclass of Event is explicitly instantiated the moment the client needs it, deferring instantiation would mean that we need to create a default instantiation of an Event (or its subclass) and use getter and setter methods to change its attributes -- quite extra and could make it too labour intensive to use.
+      interface as a framework and multiple creators to create different types of events, which is rather unnecessary since each subclass of Event is explicitly instantiated the moment the client needs it, deferring instantiation would mean that we need to create a default instantiation of an Event (or its subclass) and use getter and setter methods to change its attributes -- quite extra and could make it too labour-intensive to use.
-* In sign up user flow (may be implemented)
+* In sign up user flow (maybe implemented)
     * Builder could be accomplished if we store a reference to the user's database inside the User class.
 This way, during sign up flow, we can let a builder to first create a database for the user and then create a `User` object by calling UserManager and then combine them into one by passing in the database